vandadnp/flutter-website/src/get-started/flutter-for/ios-devs-swiftui.md

 }
 ```

-One thing that you need to notice here is the use of the `Center` widget.
-In SwiftUI, a view's contents are by default rendered in its center but in Flutter this is not the case in all widgets.
-In this case, our `HomePage` widget's main UI component is `Scaffold` and this widget has chosen to not render its `body` widget at the center of the screen, so if you want to center your text, you have to wrap it with a `Center` widget.
-We will soon talk more about nested widgets.
+One thing to notice here is the use of the `Center` widget.
+In SwiftUI, a view's contents are by default rendered in its center but in Flutter that is not always the case.
+In the example, the `HomePage` widget uses the `Scaffold` widget. `Scaffold` implements the basic Material Design visual layout structure, so  you can easily start building a beautiful app.
+However, `Scaffold` does not render its `body` widget at the center of the screen.
+So, to center the text, you have to wrap it with a `Center` widget.
+You can learn more about the different widgets and their default behaviors by looking through the [Widget Catalog]().

-### How do I add buttons?
+### Adding Buttons

-In SwiftUI, you would create a button using the `Button` struct as shown here:
+In SwiftUI, you  create a button using the `Button` struct as shown here:

 <!-- <?code-excerpt "examples/get-started/flutter-for/ios_devs_swiftui/rendering_button_swiftui/rendering_button_swiftui/ContentView.swift (SimpleButton)"?> -->
 ```swift